 From tropical forests along the Arun River to icy mountain summits, Nepal's Makalu-Barun National Park and Buffer Zone, covering 1500 + 830 sq, km. is the only protected area on earth with an elevation gain of 8,000m.
 The skyline is a panorama of rugged Himalayan peaks, including Mt.
 Makalu (8,463m) the fifth-highest mountain in the world and fourth-highest in Nepal.
 Mt.
 Chamlang (7,319m), Mt.
 Baruntse (7,129m).
 Mera Peak (6,654m) and Nepal is known as peak hill.

 The Makalu-Barun area falls in the eastern Himalayan climatic regime where the monsoon starts early (June) and stays longer than in west Nepal (until late September).
 The climate is generally described as monsoon-type, where more than 70% of the precipitation occurs between June and September.
 Pre-monsoon rain is common during the month of April and May, an important factor in biomes production.
 No reliable records of climatic data represent the entire area- Great variations in temperature and precipitation can be expected due to extreme differences in altitude, slope, and aspect within the area.

-Flora and Fauna:
+Flora and Fauna

 How to get there?

 Campsites have been designated along the trek route.
-The purpose of this designation of campsite is to regulate the impact on vegetation, aesthetic, landscapes damage and waste management etc. Seven campsites have been designated in ( Khongma 3500 m, Dobato 3500m, Yangle 3570m, Neghe 3700m, Langmale 4100m, Shershong 4600m) for tourist
+The purpose of this designation of the campsite is to regulate the impact on vegetation, aesthetics, landscape damage, waste management, etc. Seven campsites have been designated ( Khongma 3500 m, Dobato 3500m, Yangle 3570m, Neghe 3700m, Langmale 4100m, and Shershong 4600m) for tourists.